 At ECOC, attendance is recorded for every class and student's attendance rates are calculated accordingly.
 Students are expected to attend all classes as scheduled on their timetable.
-To be considered as meeting satisfactory progress requirements, students are required to attend classes.
+To be considered as meeting satisfactory progress requirements, students are required to attend classes and be progressing through the units of competency.
 Genuine and special circumstances will be considered for non-attendance if supporting documents can be provided.
 Contact the Student Support Team to discuss options for leave.